 The music is merrier than before and the children skip round and round.
 At the top of the maypole, the spinning ribbons are forming a multicoloured spiral, moving downwards, drawing the children closer.

 Janet guides them through increasingly complicated dances.
-First, they form two circles of dancers, creating two wraps of ribbons moving at different speeds: one green and blue, the other red and yellow.
+First, they form two circles of dancers, creating two wraps of ribbons moving at different speeds: one red and blue, the other green and yellow.
 The people of Westgate clap in time with Peter’s accordion.
 Then the children reverse and undo that too, and begin another dance, skipping in and out of each other’s ribbons, sometimes stumbling but always getting back up, until the maypole is wrapped in a multicoloured lattice.
 Red, blue, green, yellow.
 This too is undone, and the children, dizzy and tired, go off to rest and drink juice before their next performance.
 Janet is left with the pole again as the ring of the audience disintegrates.
 She ties the ribbons to the pole to stop them being stepped on.

 Robert carries both boxes to the car, and drives them the half-mile home.
 Janet, weary, goes into the house and puts the kettle on.
 She hears the garage door slide open, and Robert shuffle through.
 He places the box with the maypole and ribbons in the back left corner of the garage, at the top of the pile, for now.